Central Coast Council | Ph 03 6429 8900 | Email: admin@centralcoast.tas.gov.au

 3 If the chairperson and General Manager decide that the deputation is to be received, the General Manager is to note the item on the appropriate agenda.

-4 Unless the Council or Council committee decides otherwise, the recommendation, request or other matter placed before the Council or Council committee by the deputation is not to be considered:
+4 Unless the Council or Council Committee decides otherwise, the recommendation, request or other matter placed before the Council or Council Committee by the deputation is not to be considered:

 (a) until the deputation has withdrawn; and